Eli-the-Bearded/eli-mailx/README.md

 * Variables are used in more places, such as to hold the destination of mailboxes to `Save` files to, or read mail `-F`rom.
 The `echo` command has been made useful to examine variables.

+* Help has been rewritten to support multiple help files on different topics.
+For built-in commands it also explains parameters used based on the flags used internally.

 * The `touch` command fixed to mark messages as read without reading them.
   * The `unread` command has always existed to mark as unread.